 In his Continuum, size does indeed play a major role.
 T. Favier presents Charpentier's handwriting as gradually moving from "very elongated" during the early years, to an increasingly "smaller" (in the sense of "less elongated"?) hand, beginning in the late 1680s or early 1690s, just about the time when he began working for the Jesuits.
 Favier points out that this "diminution" accelerates during the final decade of the composer's life (p.
 96), that is, circa 1693 or thereabouts.
-As a result, for those final ten years Favier indentifies 10 hands (or transitional hands marked "Tran-," plus a letter, in my colored-coded version of his Continuum).
-That is rough one new hand per year.
+As a result, for those final ten years Favier indentifies 10 hands (or transitional hands marked "Tran-," plus a letter.
+That is roughly one new hand per year.
 Many of these hands differ from their predecessor in size, but in little else.

 Has T. Favier become carried away by this notion of a long-term movement from elongated handwriting to "small" handwriting?
 This appears to be the case, for he decided to "donner la priorité à une diminution progressive de l'écriture" (p.
 94).

-Cahiers XXV, XXVI, XXVII and XXVIII (shown in red in my color-coded chart of his Continuum) pose a problem for T. Favier, owing to the "différence de taille notable entre l'écriture des cahiers XXV à XXVIII" and, for example, the size of the hand in cahiers 14-18 (which date from 1677).
+Cahiers XXV, XXVI, XXVII and XXVIII pose a problem for T. Favier, owing to the "différence de taille notable entre l'écriture des cahiers XXV à XXVIII" and, for example, the size of the hand in cahiers 14-18 (which date from 1677).
 The unusually elongated notes in cahiers XXV-XXVIII lead him to believe that these four cahiers are quite early, because "selon un processus physiologique courant, l'évolution de l'écriture de Charpentier est marquée par une diminution progressive de sa dimension qui s'accentue considérablement à partir du type 3" (p.
 94).
 For this reason, Favier assigns to cahiers XXV-XXVIII a hand all their own, hand (or "type") 1b which his Continuum describes as "large, très allongée, fine et souple, notes ovales."
 Owing to the unusual elongation of the handwriting in these four cahiers, he places the cahiers among the earliest works in Mélanges.

 But the works in these four cahiers are not early works.
 In late 1669 or early 1670, Charpentier began filling two sets of cahiers, and he began numbering each series consecutively, one with arabic ("French") numbers and the other with roman ("Roman") numerals.
 By the time he reached cahier XIX, it was early 1675, and cahier XXIII (the later of two consecutive cahiers containing miscellaneous preludes) brought him to mid-1679.
 Since cahiers XXV-XXVIII immediately precede a theatrical work composed for November 1680, they presumably were copied out in 1678, 1679, and early 1680.
 That meshes perfectly with what we know about the composer's career: in cahier XXV he refers to the "Pièche," that is, the Dauphin's musicians, for whom he began composing in 1678 and for whom he composed for approximately three years.
 In short, cahiers XXV-XXVIII can scarcely have been copied out during the early 1670s, for a musical ensemble that did not yet exist.
 Rather, they constitute a little four-cahier corpus of works composed for the Dauphin's Music.